rgrrrrrba/rgrrrrrba.github.io/_posts/post/2014-04-06-the-greatest-string-formatwith-implementation-in-the-world.md

 ![](http://media.giphy.com/media/6KlLzO38CkLjG/giphy.gif)

 **WARNING**: Now this is probably not the most performant code.
 If you're going to run this in a tight loop you may want to go with ye olde `string.Format()`.
-The rest of the time, go forth and be awesome.
+The other 99.99% of the time, go forth and be awesome.